 Financial institutions vary widely when it comes to how they approach overdraft charges.
 Some will automatically decline all transactions that would make an account overdraft, while others will cover the overdraft but charge a fee.
 Sometimes the overdraft transaction is covered by a linked account (such as a savings or brokerage account), either for free or for a fee, while other times funds are provided by a line of credit you have to pay interest on.

 Overdrafts are certainly a slippery slope.
 Not only do they push your account further into the red, but the fees stacked on top of them can rapidly get out of control.
 Some financial institutions will limit the number of overdraft fees you can be charged in one day, but others allow multiple overdraft fees to be charged in a single day.
-Ally Bank, for example, caps its $25 overdraft fee to a maximum of one per day, while Wells Fargo limits its $35 overdraft to three per day.
+PNC Bank, for example, caps its $36 overdraft fee at one per day for certain accounts while Wells Fargo limits its $35 overdraft to three per day.

 In 2010, the Federal Reserve passed an overdraft protection law banning banks from automatically enrolling customers in overdraft protection for one-time debit or ATM transactions.
 Previously, banks could automatically enroll customers in overdraft protection plans that sometimes came with steep, overdraft fees.
 Now, customers have to opt-in to such plans, or their card will be declined — although they still might face a NSF fee.